… a year to forget.

 This is the 21st century.
 With all the new technology (AI, AR, VR, IoT) that has emerged in this 4th Industrial Revolution we think we are invincible and powerful and more and more in control of our world.
 Undoubtedly, the combination of science and tech have enabled us to collect data, co-ordinate the pandemic response and fight back.
 But ultimately, this virus has shown us just how vulnerable and exposed we really are.

 Covid-19, a microscopic virus, has demonstrated it has the power to wreck communities, jobs, health systems and futures.
-And so, it seems we are not quite as powerful as we would like to think.

 For all of us, we have to recognise just how much this year has been an assault on our emotions and well-being.